 As I said, I love writing any scene that features Orpheus which made the many chapters of him and Eurydice in this book a joy to write.
 I have to say that writing the scene in which (SPOILER ALERT) Eurydice dies did tug at my tough little heartstrings, and still did so even after reading the book over all its many, many, MANY drafts.

-Sample Chapter from The Bonds of Osteria
+And now, a sample Orpheus chapter from The Bonds of Osteria

 18 – Orpheus

 It’s an amazing summer day in Portaceae City.
 Birds are chirping, the sun is shining, the agora is overflowing with the colors of fresh fruits and vegetables, and most wonderful of all, Eurydice is by my side.
 Unlike the other women in the market who sift through lengths of fabric and swoon over displays of jewelry, my wife chooses to look over a stall filled with pieces of wire and scraps of metal.
 From the dreamy concentration on her face I can tell she’s envisioning what she could construct with them.